-The 2026 Census Test is the U.S. Census Bureau's first major opportunity to try out new tools and methods in two locations around the United States.
-This operational test in support of the 2030 Census will help us improve how we will count everyone in the country in 2030.
+The 2026 Census Test is the U.S. Census Bureau's first opportunity to try out new tools and methods in two locations in the United States.
+This operational test, in support of the 2030 Census, will help us improve how we will count everyone in the country in 2030.
+For the 2026 Census Test, the Census Bureau is also working with the United States Postal Service (USPS) to evaluate ways postal workers may assist with collecting responses from households that do not respond on their own.

 The public will start responding to the test in Spring 2026.
 You will be able to respond online.
 Census takers and some postal workers will follow up with households that don’t respond to collect responses in person.